awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.rst

 Create a Data Stream using a |AKL| Data Stream
 =================================================

 Establish a Data Stream that will put data into a classic Kinesis Data Stream using the following code sample.
+Learn more about :AKL-dg:`Creating and Updating Data Streams <amazon-kinesis-streams.html>`_ in the |AKL-dg|_.

 **Imports**